anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 It allows for the authentication of the origin of requests and responses independently of message transfer mechanisms.
-This capability facilitates end-to-end authentication (i.e., end-to-end proof of origin) across multiple hops and supports the asynchronous operation of certificate enrollment.
+This capability facilitates end-to-end authentication (i.e., end-to-end proof of origin) across multiple transport hops and supports the asynchronous operation of certificate enrollment.
 Consequently, this provides architectural flexibility in determining the location and timing for the ultimate authentication and authorization of certification requests,